-Julie Serven serves as Executive Director and has been actively involved in promoting literacy at various levels for years.
+Julie has been actively involved in promoting literacy at various levels for years.
 She heartily believes that for Oklahoma City to thrive, ALL her people need to thrive and that literacy is a gateway skill for them to do so.
-Julie has an M.Ed. in Learning, Teaching, and Curriculum, with a focus in Literacy, as well as a Bachelor of Journalism from the University of Missouri-Columbia.
 She has taught adult reading comprehension classes and adult ESL classes and has tutored elementary students and adults.
-She is regularly amazed by the adaptability and perseverance of her students. firstname.lastname@example.org
+Julie has an MEd in Learning, Teaching, and Curriculum, with a focus in Literacy, as well as a Bachelor of Journalism from the University of Missouri-Columbia. firstname.lastname@example.org

-Mr. Curtis Calvin currently serves as Deputy Director of Education and Outreach for the Oklahoma Educational Television Authority (OETA).
-In that capacity, he is responsible for providing support at the state level for early childhood education, common education and adult education.
-Prior to working with OETA, Mr. Calvin served in various capacities within the public health and public education industries.
-Mr. Calvin is driven by his personal passion “…to provide all Oklahomans with the tools necessary to gain access to life’s best options.”
+Curtis serves as Deputy Director of Education and Outreach for the Oklahoma Educational Television Authority (OETA).
+He is responsible for providing support at the state level for early childhood education, common education, and adult education.
+Curtis is driven by a passion to provide all Oklahomans with the tools necessary to gain access to life’s best options.

-Betsy Mantor is a Founding Charter Member of our organization.
-She served as Board President for 7 years.
-Betsy is also a past President of the Junior League of Oklahoma City and has been been a volunteer for the past 25 years in the Oklahoma City and Edmond communities.
+Betsy is a Founding Charter Member of OKCMLC and served as Board Chair for seven years.
+Betsy also is a past President of the Junior League of Oklahoma City and has been been a volunteer for the past 25 years in the Oklahoma City and Edmond communities.
 She currently shares her time with the Junior League of Oklahoma City, Youth Services of Oklahoma County, Smart Start Central Oklahoma, Edmond Historical Society, Boy Scouts of America and St. John the Baptist Catholic Parish.
-She recently retired after nine years as a Teacher’s Assistant to the 2nd Grade at St. Elizabeth Ann Seton School.